 Specialized curriculum - Whether you are preparing for your next production, college auditions or to sing at a specific event - students' goals are incredibly important to developing an individualized curriculum

-Students will work in a private home studio in San Diego, CA, in North Park, that includes a Yamaha piano and access to over 150 vocal selection books.
+Students will work in a private studio in Monterey, CA, that includes a Yamaha keyboard and access to over 150 vocal selection books.
 Students will also have access to hundreds of cast recordings for reference.
 All sheet music/CD's are available for student use and are encouraged to use them.

 College & Professional Auditions: